 As a business or person who wants to grow a larger community on Instagram just like you do on any other social network, how do you navigate this completely different environment?
 How do you yield more influence both in Instagram and within your own Instagram follower community there?

-As part of writing my book on influencer marketing, The Business of Influence, I have spent a LOT of time both doing research as well as engaging on Instagram myself in an attempt to better understand Instagram communities and what makes Instagram users tick.
+As part of writing my book on influencer marketing, The Age of Influence, I have spent a LOT of time both doing research as well as engaging on Instagram myself in an attempt to better understand Instagram communities and what makes Instagram users tick.

 On this podcast I first compare the concept of an Instagram follower policy with that of other social networks and then focus on detailing my experience on Instagram to help you create a policy that will help you grow Instagram followers and engagement.
 This is by far my longest podcast episode ever, and at sometimes you might not follow my thought process, so please listen until the end where I assure you it all comes together!
 Feel free to view the show notes below as you listen to this week’s podcast.